inspirehq/elixir_course/wip/cursor_rules.md

 __

-Always be sure to use the MCP tools provided (Tidewave AI, Playwright and Interactive Feedback)
+Always be sure to use the MCP tools provided (Tidewave AI, Playwright, Context7 and Interactive Feedback)

 Always check the documentation before providing an answer.